KTH/devops-course/contributions/competition/README.md

 ## How to Submit

+First of all, please make a pull-request based on the following steps:

+- create a folder following the name convention of using email addresses of two members: `email-email`
+- in your folder, create a README.md file which contains your names and emails

+TA will merge the PR without any questions.
+This is just for the convenience of calculating registeration entries.
+As this is a competition, groups will not share information before the deadline.
+You should submit your solution via an email.

 We evaluate submissions in a fully automatic manner.
 Please strictly follow the instructions below to submit your work.

-You submit by email an archive which follows this structure:
+The  by email an archive which follows this structure:

 ```
 A folder with your group name (like email-email)